-Africa's Giraffe - A Conservation Guide, provides essential, up-to-date information on one of the world's most iconic animals: the giraffe.
+Africa's Giraffe - A Conservation Guide provides essential, up-to-date background information on one of the world's most iconic animals: the giraffe.
 It highlights conservation and management challenges faced by all stakeholders across the continent, from local communities to governments and their agencies, and from the non-governmental conservation community to the private sector.
-This guide comes at a significant time for giraffe in Africa with the present knowledge that their numbers have suffered a decrease by approximately 40% in the past three decades, and the recent discovery that there are in fact four species of giraffe and not only one, as previously assumed.
-Giraffe are still considered as one species by the International Union for the Conservation of Nature (IUCN), and their formal conservation status on The IUCN Red List of Threatened Species[TM] is now listed as Vulnerable.
-Additionally, two subspecies have already been classified as Endangered with a high conservation priority.
+This guide comes at a significant time for giraffe in Africa, with the present knowledge that their numbers have suffered a decrease by almost 30% in just over three decades, and the recent discovery that there are in fact four species of giraffe and not only one, as previously assumed.
+Giraffe are still considered to be one species by the International Union for the Conservation of Nature (IUCN), and since 2016 their formal conservation status on the IUCN Red List of Threatened SpeciesTM has been listed as Vulnerable.
+Additionally, seven subspecies were assessed for the IUCN Red List in 2018, where two were classified as Critically Endangered, one as Endangered, two as Vulnerable, one as Near Threatened, and one as Least Concern.
+The assessments for the final two subspecies are still outstanding.

 Surprisingly, giraffe in the wild have been largely ignored and under-researched.
 This situation is slowly being addressed.
 With a few exceptions, giraffe are in decline throughout the continent and the need for a concerted conservation effort has never been more urgent.

-In order to address this, the Giraffe Conservation Foundation (GCF) has drafted an Africa-wide Giraffe Strategic Framework, providing a road-map for giraffe conservation throughout Africa.
+In order to address this, the Giraffe Conservation Foundation (GCF) has drafted an Africa-wide Giraffe Strategic Framework, which provides a road-map for giraffe conservation throughout Africa, and supports several governments in developing their first National Giraffe Conservation Strategies and Action Plans.
+Now is the time to act for giraffe, before time runs out.